Sugar Meets All the Criteria for Addiction

-A diet rich in lean proteins, fish, vegetables, and fruits is also vital to balancing dopamine.
+A diet rich in lean proteins, fish, vegetables, and fruits is vital to balancing dopamine.

-It may take a little time to kick a sugar habit, but many people find that their overall mood and mental wellbeing, and energy levels improve.
+It may take a little time to kick a sugar habit, but many people find their overall mood, mental well-being, and energy levels improve.

 Additionally, cases of sugar-related liver disease are growing, and physicians are concerned.
 Much like with alcohol, the liver can only process so much sugar, especially fructose.

 “The fastest-rising cause of liver transplantation in Americans is “Non-Alcoholic Fatty Liver Disease,” Dr. Laura Schmidt, a professor at UCSF School of Medicine, said in an interview for Sugar Science.